in28minutes/spring-unit-testing-with-junit-and-mockito/junit-5-course-guide.md

 # Unit Testing with JUnit 5

 ## Todo
-- Exercises
-	- Step 04 - First Unit Test with JUnit - String length() method
-		- Write unit test for Math.min and Math.max methods!
-	- Step 05 - Writing JUnit Assertions - assertNull and assertTrue
-		- Exercise : Write assertEquals for two other data types
-	- Step 06 - Writing Assertions for Arrays - assertArrayEquals
-		- Spot the bug : Reverse expected and actual values
-	- Step 11 - Basics of Parameterized tests
-		- Write unit tests using ints attribute of Parameterized Test for a Math method.
 - Intro to Course and Conclusion
 - Introduction to Unit Testing - Step 01
 	- Test Pyramid